Hans Pfundtner: Weimar Republic career

 After the end of the war and the establishment of the new Weimar Republic, Pfundtner transferred into the Reich Ministry of Economics where he would work as a government counselor.
 In April 1921, he resigned from the civil service and renounced his pension entitlements, assuming the political post of Reich Plenipotentiary of the Foreign Trade Office.
 He then worked as a lawyer and notary at the Berlin Kammergericht (Court of Appeals) from 1925 to 1933.
 He also engaged in a political career, being elected as a Berlin City Councillor from 1925 to 1932, and to the Prussian State Council as a deputy member from Berlin from February 1926 until 3 March 1932.

 Pfundtner was typical of the old-line Wilhelmine-era conservatives that staffed the bureaucracy of the republican government.
 He had been a member of the conservative German National People's Party (DNVP) since 1919 and was close to its leader, Alfred Hugenberg.
 He was a member of the Stahlhelm veterans' organization and first-vice-president of the Berliner Nationalklub von 1919 (Berlin National Club of 1919), a political association of former officers, aristocrats and officials nostalgic for a return of the monarchy.
 However, unlike other conservatives, Pfundtner left the DNVP and joined the Nazi Party in March 1932, before Adolf Hitler came to power.
-As a relatively early member of the Party he would later be awarded the Golden Party Badge on 20 March 1938.
+As a relatively early member of the Party he would later be awarded the Golden Party Badge.